adam-lynch/simple-feature-detector/README.md

 -----------

 ### Browser support
-Since it currently uses [element.classList](https://developer.mozilla.org/en/docs/DOM/element.classList), support is [limited](http://caniuse.com/#search=classlist) to modern browsers.
+Since it currently uses [element.classList](https://developer.mozilla.org/en/docs/DOM/element.classList)<del>, support is [limited](http://caniuse.com/#search=classlist) to modern browsers</del> and I've built in a fallback for it, don't worry about browser support :)

 -----------
 \* You wouldn't want to check for a vendor+property combination when it never existed (like `o-border-radius`), among other possible reasons.